ZondwayoM/ZondwayoM/README.md

 ---

 ## 📊 Strategy, Technology & Market Insight
-Relevant for **consulting, digital strategy, fintech, and tech investing**:
+Connecting technical depth with business and investment relevance:

-- Analyse how AI/cyber risks translate into **financial impact**
+- Analyse how AI and cybersecurity risks translate into financial and operational impact
-- Evaluate digital platforms for **scalability, usability, and operational resilience**
+- Evaluate digital platforms for scalability, usability, and resilience
-- Conduct competitive research & interpret data for strategic recommendations
+- Conduct market and competitor research to support strategic recommendations
-- Bridge the gap between engineering depth and business problem-solving
+- Bridge engineering insights with business problem-solving for consulting and fintech contexts

 ---